ulasbayraktar/samp-cef/docs/main_en.md

-## File structure
+## Structure
-- The `cef.asi` should be in the game root folder (builded as `loader.dll`).
+- The file `cef.asi` should be located in the root folder of the game (compiled as `loader.dll`).
-- Also `cef` folder should be placed there.
+- The folder `cef` with all its contents should also be there.
-- There is a `CEF` dir at `Documents/GTA San Andreas User Files/CEF/`, where is Chromium cookies, caches and so on.
+- Additionally, a folder named `CEF` is created at `My Documents/GTA San Andreas User Files/CEF/`, where cache, cookie files, and other necessary things for the correct operation of Chromium are stored.
 - `gta_sa.exe`
 - `cef.asi`
 - `cef/`